AyushmanMalla/AyushmanMalla.github.io/src/content/blog/Cache Locality vs Asymptotic Analysis.md

 ### The Performance Difference: It's All About the Cache

+2D arrays are typically stored in memory in **row-major order**.
+This means that the elements of the first row are stored contiguously in memory, followed by the elements of the second row, and so on.
-In languages like C, C++, and Python (with NumPy), 2D arrays are typically stored in memory in **row-major order**.
-This means that the elements of the first row are stored contiguously, followed by the elements of the second row, and so on.
+2D arrays are typically stored in memory in **row-major order**.
+This means that the elements of the first row are stored contiguously in memory, followed by the elements of the second row, and so on.

 ![Row-Major Order](https://i.imgur.com/2X2bB8c.png)